-The best protection against carbon monoxide inhalation is proper installation and regular, frequent inspections of the complete exhaust system.
+The best protection against carbon monoxide inhalation is proper installation and regular, frequent visual and audible inspections of the complete exhaust system.
 If you notice a change in the sound or appearance of exhaust system, shut the unit down immediately and have it inspected and repaired at once by a competent mechanic.